HurricanKai/HurricanKai/README.md

 - Find me on discord as Kai1#8684
 - Send me an email at [contact@kaij.tech](mailto:contact@kaij.tech)

 I'm working on serverless, FaaS, edge.
-Originally in C#/.NET, now in Rust/WASM.
+Originally in C#/.NET, now in Rust/WASM & Zig.

 I know JS/React/Svelte but prefer being a backend developer :smile: